These 6 Anti-aging Plant Extracts Increase Lifespan, Say Scientists

 - Celery is, of course, known to all.
 The vegetable is a good source of apigenin, which has anti-inflammatory and anticarcinogenic properties.
 Apigenin has been shown to improve neuron formation and connectivity.
 Celery additionally contains the flavonoid luteolin, which also has anti-inflammatory and neuroprotective effects.

 Now the question ping ponging around in my mind is,

 “Just what is a plant extract in this instance?”

-I’m unsure, but what I know it’s not is these plants themselves in their natural form, as in pluck it out of the ground (or off the tree) and start chewing.
-Instead, it makes sense that the extract is the powdered form of the plant, either in capsules or powders, or distilled into tinctures.
+It’s not the plants themselves in their natural form, as in pluck it out of the ground (or off the tree) and start chewing.
+Instead, the extracts are the powdered form of the plants, either in capsules or powders, or distilled into tinctures.

 What follows are links to an assortment of brands from each of the six plant extracts.
 My suggestion is to choose the extract form that you’re most likely to use.